play-with-docker/play-with-docker/README.md

 ## Installation

-Start the Docker daemon on your machine and run `docker pull docker:1.12.2-rc2-dind`.
+Start the Docker daemon on your machine and run `docker pull franela/dind`.

 1) Install go 1.7.1 with `brew` on Mac or through a package manager.

-2) `go get`
+2) `go get -v -d -t ./...`

-3) `go build`

-4) Run the binary produced as `play-with-docker`
+3) Start PWD as a container with docker-compose up.

 5) Point to http://localhost:3000/ and click "New Instance"

 Notes:

 * There is a hard-coded limit to 5 Docker playgrounds per session.
-After 1 hour sessions are deleted.
+After 4 hours sessions are deleted.
 * If you want to override the DIND version or image then set the environmental variable i.e.
   `DIND_IMAGE=franela/docker<version>-rc:dind`.
 Take into account that you can't use standard `dind` images, only [franela](https://hub.docker.com/r/franela/) ones work.